BoomWin/Boomwin/README.md

 # Hi, I'm ChanHyuk Kim 👋

 I am a passionate developer and researcher from Korea.<br>
-Currently, I work at Kookmin University's IoT Security Lab and have expertise in IoT, cybersecurity, and software development.
+Currently, I work at Kookmin University's IoT Security Lab and have expertise in IoT, cybersecurity, and network engineer.
 <br>